Saturday, February 22 2025

 6.1.3 a

 Establish, implement and maintain a process to determine and have access to up-to-date legal requirements Requirements that are applicable to its hazards, OH&S risks and OH&SMS.
-A voluntary commitment subscribed by the company to interested parties becomes an internal requirement.
+A voluntary commitment subscribed by the company to stakeholders becomes an internal requirement.
 "No one is supposed to ignore the law".
 Latin proverb

 6.1.3 b